Pr\"ufer algebraic spaces: Pro-open immersions

 Let $X$ be an algebraic space, and $U\subseteq |X|$ be a generizing subset.
-Consider the functor $h_U$ that associates to an algebraic space $Y$ the set of morphisms $Y\to X$ having set-theoretical image in $U$.
-If $h_U$ is representable by an algebraic space $\calU$ then we say that $U$ is a {\em pro-open subspace} and (by a slight abuse of language) identify $U$ with $\calU$.
-This makes sense because the natural map $|\calU|\to U$ is clearly a bijection.
-We will show below that $|\calU|\to U$ is a homeomorphism; thus, $\calU$ is the topological space $U$ equipped with an additional structure defined uniquely by $U$ and $X$.
+Consider the functor $h_U$ that associates to an algebraic space $Y$ the set of morphisms $Y\to X$ having set-theoretic image in $U$.
+If $h_U$ is representable by an algebraic space $\calU$ then we say that $U$ is a {\em pro-open subspace}.
 Any morphism isomorphic to $\calU\to X$ as above is called a {\em pro-open immersion}.
-A typical example of a pro-open immersion is the localization morphism $\Spec(\calO_{X,x})\to X$ for a scheme $X$ and a point $x\in X$.
-Let us list some simple properties of pro-open immersions: